CLI

 See Velocity setup for the full import workflow.

-Run an MQL query
+Run an SQL query

 Get blast radius for a resource